Tobinick v. Novella 142 F Supp. 3d 1275 (S.D. Fla 2015)

 On October 2, 2015, Judge Robin Rosenberg sitting in the U.S. District Court for the Southern District of Florida granted Novella’s motion for summary judgment.
 The court held that Novella’s speech is not subject to Tobinick’s claims because it is not commercial speech.
 The Court held that Novella’s articles cannot be considered advertisement because they did not solely propose a commercial transaction since they make reference to Novella’s treatments.

 Tobinick filed an appeal with the Eleventh Circuit asking the court to reverse the ruling granting summary judgment dismissing the claims for false statements under the Lanham Act and state unfair competition laws.
-[He is also appealing the defamation claims, dismissed by the same court on June 4].
+[He is also appealing the defamation claims, dismissed by the same court].

-The brief joined by Media Coalition Foundation urges the Appeals Court to affirm the Judge Rosenberg’s ruling.
+The brief urges the Eleventh Circuit to affirm the Judge Rosenberg’s ruling.
 It argues that Dr. Novella’s articles challenging the medical efficacy of Dr. Tobinick’s treatments are not commercial speech because they did not solely propose a commercial transaction.
 Since it is non-commercial speech and receives full protection under the First Amendment, there cannot be liability solely on the ground that it is false or misleading under either the Lanham Act or state unfair competition laws.
 The brief explains that just because speech is sold or rented doesn’t make it commercial speech, even if the publisher is motivated by the desire to sell it.
 Even if Novella’s speech had a commercial component, the presence of commercial speech within noncommercial expression does not make the entire work commercial speech.

 Also, Tobinick’s broad reading of commercial speech doctrine, is dangerous as it threatens to chill the kinds of critical thought and expression in which commentators like Novella regularly engage in fora as formal as daily newspapers and as informal as personal blogs.